rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 *   Moved to the Juno release of OpenStack (over 3,200 bugs fixed with Juno)
 *   Provided an in-place upgrade path from the previous RPC release
-*   Added a &ldquo;Solutions&rdquo; tab to the RPC/Horizon dashboard that provides a graphical interface for our customers to easily discover and deploy RPC solution templates
+*   Added a "Solutions" tab to the RPC/Horizon dashboard that provides a graphical interface for our customers to easily discover and deploy RPC solution templates
 *   Integrated object storage (Swift) into a common control plane architecture leveraging a containerized deployment of the Swift services to enable independent scaling and seamless integration as part of a compute cloud or a stand-alone storage platform

 #### What support services are available for Rackspace Private Cloud?